antcoop/cloudinary-static/README.md

 - Once you have an account, navigate to the Dashboard and find the Account Details section.
 - Underneathe Account Details will be your API credentials **Cloud name**, **API Key**, and **API Secret**.
 - Then create a `.env` file in your root directory.
-- Add your API creditials following the example below.
+- Add your API credentials following the example below.

 ```
 CLOUDINARY_NAME=account